andrewpkitchin/research-and-talks/publications_and_preprints.md

 Motivated by Weyl algebra analogues of the Jacobian conjecture and the tame generators problem, we prove quantum versions of these problems for a family of analogues to the Weyl algebras.
 In particular, our results cover the Weyl–Hayashi algebras and tensor powers of a quantization of the first Weyl algebra which arises as a primitive factor algebra of <img src="https://render.githubusercontent.com/render/math?math=U_q^{%2B} (\mathfrak{so}_5)">.

-Jointly authored with Professor Stephane Launois, this article was published in the Journal of Pure and Applied Algebra in 2019.
+This article, jointly authored with Professor Stephane Launois, was published in the Journal of Pure and Applied Algebra in 2019.

 Available here: https://www.sciencedirect.com/science/article/pii/S0022404918301646